pydantic/pydantic/docs/mypy_plugin.md

 #### Generate a typed signature for `Model.construct`
-* This method is a (potentially much faster) alternative to `__init__` when input data is known to be valid, and does not need to be  parsed
+* This method is a (potentially much faster) alternative to `__init__` when input data is known to be valid, and does not need to be parsed.
 * However, this method performs no runtime validation, so static checks are important to detect errors.

 #### Respect `Config.allow_mutation`